apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Scribe is another type of ingest system.
 To adopt existing Scribe ingest system, Flume should use ScribeSource based on Thrift with compatible transfering protocol.
-The deployment of Scribe please following guide from Facebook.
+For deployment of Scribe please follow the guide from Facebook.
 Required properties are in **bold**.

 ==============  ===========  ==============================================